Pros and Cons of Living in Barbados

 What do expats in Barbados appreciate most about the local culture?

 "The friendliness, the openness, and the love of life.
 The Bajans enjoy life, they don't take work as seriously as we do in America or Europe which can be frustrating but also can be liberating depending on how you approach the change.
-If you learn to relax and live a slower paced life you will enjoy the island life here in Barbados," said one person in Hastings.
+If you learn to relax and live a slower paced life you will enjoy the island life here in Barbados," remarked one in Hastings.

 What do expats find most challenging?

 "Expats in Barbados often find the local culture to be quite different from what they are used to.
 The pace of life is slower and more relaxed than in many other countries, and the local customs and traditions can be unfamiliar.
 Additionally, the local language, Bajan Creole, can be difficult to understand for those who are not native speakers.
 Furthermore, the cost of living in Barbados is higher than in many other countries, making it difficult for expats to adjust to the local economy.
-Finally, the tropical climate can be challenging for those who are not used to the heat and humidity," said a person living in Barbados.
+Finally, the tropical climate can be challenging for those who are not used to the heat and humidity," explained one expat living in Barbados.

 About the Author